Statement of Principles - Premises Licences

 3.5 Where concerns do exist, the Council advises that the licence holder considers consulting the most appropriate Responsible Authority for guidance before submitting an application for a licence or a variation of a licence, or where it is believed there has been a significant change in local circumstances.

 3.6 When the Licensing Authority officers undertake an inspection of a premises offering gambling facilities it is likely that the Local Risk Assessment will be requested to be seen.
 It is, therefore, recommended that a copy of the Local Risk Assessment is kept at the premises.

 3.7 As a matter of best practice the Licensing Authority recommends that operators establish a regular review regime.
 This review programme would ensure that these assessments are considered at regular intervals and up-dated if necessary.

 4.1 We are aware that in making decisions about premises licences it shall aim to permit the use of premises for gambling in so far as we think it is:-

-4.2 It is appreciated that as per the Commission's Guidance to Licensing Authorities moral objections to gambling are not a valid reason to reject an application for premises licences and that unmet demand is not a criterion for a Council.
+4.2 It is appreciated that as per the Gambling Commission - Guidance and Policies moral objections to gambling are not a valid reason to reject an application for premises licences and that unmet demand is not a criterion for a Council.